Myriades-ll/BatteryLevel/README.md

 * create one device for every real device in use
 * define empty level
   * icon change on four ranges (0 <--> 25 <--> 50 <--> 75 <--> 100; % of empty level)
+  * in progress: detect a device down due to out of order

 ## Automation (options)